trox115/Topoleo/README.md

 # About This Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-And the design was inspired in a previous wordpress website
+And the design was inspired in a previous WordPress website

 ## Available Scripts